PostHog/posthog.com/contents/blog/what-motivates-me.md

 * Writing stuff down in a [handbook](../handbook) rather than handling everything 1:1 in meetings.
 So much win.
 * [Sharing everything](how-to-run-a-transparent-company) internally and most of it externally too.
 And seeing how this helps people work autonomously.
 * Working on something for end users.
-* Having a board that is focussed on the long run.
+* Having a board that is focused on the long run.
 * [Hiring people that we are _excited_ to work with](../handbook/company/values).
 No matter how well you manage stuff, 90% of problems can be avoided by getting the right people in the first place.
 * Paying everyone according to [a system](../handbook/people/compensation) versus random bargaining.
 This cuts down churn and politics.
 * Dealing with customers totally transparently.
 For example, when we launched, none of our competitors had pricing on their pricing page.
 It's a lot of fun having a community weigh in on what we build.